czekster/cyberactive/README.md

-# cyberactive
+# Cyber-ActiVE
-A front-end to STIX models
+A front-end to STIX models.